annieasryan/junior-js-test/README.md

 1. Clone the repository
 2. Run `npm install`

-## Invariant
+## Task
 The task is considered done if all of your test cases pass successfuly.

 To run tests execute `npm run test`.

-In case of successfuly tests you will see this message
+In case of successful tests you will see this message
 ```
 TAP version 13
 ok 1 Test 1